rsvim/rfc/3-EventLoop.md

 Main use cases of a VIM editor for async runtime are:

 - Resolve filesystem (directories and file reading) for external scripts and plugins, and run them.
-- Event subscription (in Vim editor it's called [auto commands](https://vimhelp.org/autocmd.txt.html#autocmd.txt)) and trigger callbacks.
+- Topic subscription and event consuming (in Vim editor it's called [auto commands](https://vimhelp.org/autocmd.txt.html#autocmd.txt), but can be treat as a more generally [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)).
 - Timeout tasks.
-- The `async` annotated javascript functions.
+- The `async` annotated javascript functions and standard APIs provided by RSVIM editor.

-These use cases usually require we submit an async task (just like a function pointer with a context in c/c++ that literally allows us doing any logic) to a queue, schedule and run them later.
-Thus we would like a very general task queue inside the event loop, which can be selected along with crossterm's hardware events.
-We use [`futures::stream::FuturesUnordered`](https://docs.rs/futures/latest/futures/stream/struct.FuturesUnordered.html) as a queue for all async tasks, i.e. the [`futures::future::Future`](https://docs.rs/futures/latest/futures/future/trait.Future.html) trait.
+These use cases usually require we submit a very general async task to a queue, schedule and run later, just like a function pointer with a context in c/c++ that literally allows us doing any logic.
+We also need the task queue be to a [`Stream`](https://docs.rs/futures/latest/futures/stream/trait.Stream.html), which can be selected along with crossterm's event stream.
+The [`FuturesUnordered`](https://docs.rs/futures/latest/futures/stream/struct.FuturesUnordered.html) can be the queue for all async tasks, i.e. the [`Future`](https://docs.rs/futures/latest/futures/future/trait.Future.html) trait.

 Let's consider some very extreme and unlikely situations:

 ### Cancel a Submitted Task

-Simply clear all the tasks in the queue, this should not be a big deal.
+Simply clear the queue, this should not be a big deal.

 ### Interrupt/Abort a Running Task

-For example, reading/writing a big file that takes minutes or even hours (it can be dangerous because interrupting the read/write operation without correctly open/close a file can damage filesystem on storage device).
+For example, when reading/writing a super big file, it can take minutes or even hours.
+It's dangerous if the read/write operation is interrupted without correctly open/close the file descriptor, which damages filesystem on storage device.

 For such case, we have below choices: